yurigushiken/numbers_eeg_nn_project/README.md

   • Data representation is also tunable: four offline-generated spectrogram variants (`128-16`, `128-32`, `64-8`, `256-32`).
 | `cnn_spectrogram` | 128 × 128 CWT spectrograms                 | Image-classification CNN baseline |

+Note: For the NUMBERS‑COG study, we focus on the `cnn` engine with `model_name: eegnex`.

 All three engines are launched through `train.py`.
 Internally they all call the shared `code/training_runner.py`, so every experiment (raw EEG or spectrogram) follows the exact same LOSO, early-stopping and reporting logic.
 Each run